-In this series I will be posting a weekly video on my YouTube channel that you can follow along at home.
+In this series, I will be posting a weekly video on my YouTube channel to follow along at home.
 It’s free to subscribe to the channel so you can keep updated with the painting progress.

 - Size 6 Isabey Isacryl acrylic brush – filbert

 - Size 10 Isabey memory brush – round – Available from Jackson’s art

 - Artist quality Titanium White. – Invest in this white even if you use student quality paint for the rest of the colours.

 - Ultramarine Blue